-- You’ll receive pre-populated survey questionnaires.
+- You’ll receive pre-populated survey submission materials.
 As a repeat participant, most survey data vendors will provide you with pre-populated data fields, saving you the hassle and time associated with starting from scratch.
-With Mercer, pre-populated questionnaires are typically provided to repeat participants, and they are a great timesaving vehicle, especially if a new or different employee is compiling and submitting the data.
-With the new questionnaire, simply verify the constant contents of the questionnaire, changes from prior year (such as new survey jobs), and understand any changes in your organization, then, make changes wherever they’re necessary, match new jobs, and submit.
+With Mercer, pre-populated submission materials are typically provided to repeat participants, and they are a great timesaving vehicle, especially if a new or different employee is compiling and submitting the data.
+With the new survey, simply verify the constant contents of the submission materials, changes from prior year (such as new survey jobs), and understand any changes in your organization, then, make changes wherever they’re necessary, match new jobs, and submit.

 - You’ll have a better understanding of where to source your data.
 This can be as simple as knowing what you can extrapolate from your own HRIS compared with what data needs to be mined from other individuals at your company.
 In some situations, you may even have an export setting already created for specific surveys.
 Ideally, you’ll know exactly where to get the data you need, while others within the company will know what data is expected from them, saving everyone time, energy, and hassle.

 - Discounts!
 Of course, one can’t mention the benefits of survey participation without bringing up the savings.
 Discounts are a mainstay perk of participation, and the savings you receive on the most valuable salary benchmarking data only get better and better with each passing year.
 Mercer also offers savings via membership programs for repeat participants.